The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 But Why Are They So Dumb?—When Dudes Write Women

 Last week, my wife, Gaye and I started on the first season of the 2010 FX series Justified.
-We missed the first run but were introduced to Raylan Givens, (Timothy Olyphant) via the most recent miniseries, Justified: City Primeval.
+We missed the first run in 2010, (lot going on in those days) but were introduced to Raylan Givens, (Timothy Olyphant) via the most recent miniseries, Justified: City Primeval.
 Based on novels by Elmore Leonard, the series is more neo-western than crime drama.
 But just barely.

 A "meet-cute" if there ever was one...

-Raylan Givens is a deputy U.S. Marshal from rural Kentucky.
+Raylan Givens, (Timothy Olyphant) is a deputy U.S. Marshal from rural Kentucky.
 The poverty, entrenched anti-authority creed, and abuse Raylan fled is hinted at in JCP.
-His character is rich and nuanced, which is probably why there are six books and a television show featuring him.
+If not evident, his character is rich and nuanced, which is probably why there are six books and a television show featuring him.

-The best part of the show though is the way Leonard treats the (often) most mistreated characters.
+The best part of the show though is the way the late author, Elmore Leonard treats the often most mistreated characters.
 That is, of course, women.

 See, most television series, movies, and way-too many books (written by dudes) treat the characters who happen to be women as: